January 13, 2006

 You certainly don't need to use every single one of these, though.
 The ones you'll want to become intimately familiar with are Source, Medium, Campaign, and if you're tracking paid keywords, Term.
 When you're trying to find out which ad creative is performing best, Content can be a great addition to the mix, as well.

-Use our handy Google Analytics Destination URL Builder.
 Is all of this a little too complex for you?
 No problem.
-Check out our Google Analytics Destination URL Builder and let us do the work for you.
-Plug in your variables, click a button, and we'll generate your tagged link.
+Use our Google Analytics Destination URL Builder and let us do the work for you.
+Plug in your variables, click a button, and we’ll generate your tagged link.
 Simply cut and paste into your ad.